ArchMen - Fotolia

 At its annual user conference later this month, the cloud infrastructure and digital workspace vendor is preparing to preview a VMware DaaS product, built on VMware Cloud and AWS.
 A VMware spokeswoman confirmed that the product will be previewed, but provided no further comment.

-In a session description for the conference, VMware described its new "Managed Desktops" as a "fully managed desktops as a service solution from VMware Cloud on AWS.
-This new service provides an integrated experience of provisioning capacity, connecting network and assigning desktops."
+In a session description for the conference, VMware described its "Managed Desktops" as a "fully managed desktops as a service solution from VMware Cloud on AWS.
+This service provides an integrated experience of provisioning capacity, connecting network and assigning desktops."

 VMworld conference-goers who attend sessions on Managed Desktops, of which there are eight, will be asked to sign non-disclosure agreements, according to the session description.